MartinMalinda/vue-concurrency/docs/introduction/index.md

 </template>
 ```

 So this is a quick peek on what `vue-concurrency` can do.
-For this usecase it would be also easy to use other solutions, such as a simple `usePromise`, `Suspense` as `<Await>` component.
-The benefit of a `Task` is that while staying relatively simple the usage can be extended for more advanced cases (chaining, handling concurrency).
+For this usecase it would be also easy to use other solutions, such as a simple `usePromise` hook, new `Suspense` or `<Await>` component.
+The benefit of a `Task` is that the usage can be later on extended for more advanced cases (chaining, handling concurrency).
 Tasks are also not strictly tied to the template so you can reuse the same concepts elsewhere than view logic.
 More on that later.